An Interview With Armin Navabi, Founder of Atheist Republic

 In fact, these simplistic morality messages within these religions were already discussed in way more advanced and nuanced way by ancient philosophers thousands of years ago before the Bible and the Quran.

-So it wasn’t their invention and people would have come to this conclusion because people in general are nice.
-On average, people are more sympathetic to their other fellow human beings.
+So it wasn’t their invention and people would have come to this conclusion because people, in general, are nice.
+On average, people are more sympathetic to their fellow human beings.
 But the Bible and Quran take the credit for this.
 And by taking credit for it they have an easier job to spread.

 If you have an ideology talking about how you are the superior race and how Jews are evil and how everybody else is disgusting, if that’s your main message, it’s really hard for you to sell this and spread it because you have to rely on certain kind of people to spread this.